slabuke/google-cloud-module/Day4/README.md

 ![Image alt](https://github.com/MNT-Lab/google-cloud-module/blob/vandrushkevich/Day4/imgs_terraform/tf-connect-to-bastion.png)

-For showing internal load balancer I used nginx with custom pages on each instances and try to use curl from bastion to balancer:
+For showing internal load balancer I used nginx with custom pages on each instances and try to use curl from bastion to balancer (as I understand, we need that someone will listen us in some port, and the most easiest way for me was install nginx and listen on 80 port):

 ![Image alt](https://github.com/MNT-Lab/google-cloud-module/blob/vandrushkevich/Day4/imgs_terraform/tf-curl-from-bastion.png)